dmsl/anyplace/server/README.md

 ##### API Controllers
 * [`AnyplaceMapping`](app/controllers/AnyplaceMapping.java) - Handles all of the interactions coming from Anyplace Architect, like the [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on buildings/floors/POIs.
 * [`AnyplacePosition`](app/controllers/AnyplacePosition.java) - Handles indoor positioning items like RSS logs and radiomaps. (_Also contains some experimental positioning methods using magnetic readings, which is work in progress._)
-* [`AnyplaceNavigation`](app/controllers/AnyplaceNavigation.java) - Provides indoor navigation paths between two POIs, using [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to find the shortes path.
+* [`AnyplaceNavigation`](app/controllers/AnyplaceNavigation.java) - Provides indoor navigation paths between two POIs.
+Uses [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to find shortest paths.

 ##### [Radiomap Server](app/radiomapserver)
 Provides two classes that gather RSS logs from Couchbase and compiles the Radiomap that is served to the Anyplace Navigator for indoors positioning.